calliope-project/calliope/doc/user/analysing.rst

 .. raw:: html
    :file: images/plot_timeseries.html

-In Python, we get this function by calling ``model.plot.timeseries()``.
+In Python, we get this function by calling :python:`model.plot.timeseries()`.
 It includes all relevant timeseries information, from both inputs and results.
 We can force it to only have particular results in the dropdown menu:

 .. code-block:: python